NeumannFilip/LyraGamedriverTests/README.md

 1\.
 Clone this repository to your local machine.

-1\.
-Clone this repository to your local machine.

-&nbsp;   gdio libraries are not public NuGet Packages.
-Thus add them as a direct refereneces to the `.dll` files.
-The `.dll` files are bundled inside the `.zip` after clicking download "Unreal API Releases" on GameDriver Download section - Install Unreal Version 5.x.
-In that folder you can find all `.dll` files that should be references in Visual Studio.
-The final structure of files should look like this.

-!\[Image of file structure in solution explorer]"dependencies.png"

-If you ever have a chances to work with these libraries and Visual Studio is throwing errors regarding these libraries.
-Simply remove and re-add them.

 2\.
 Open the Lyra project and add the C++ functions to `LyraPlayerController` as described in the section above, then recompile the project.